makflakes/Recommender-System-for-QA-regarding-Islam/README.md

 1. Enter your query in the search bar and click on the ```Search Sklearn``` Button.

-1. This implementation makes use of sklearn's TFIDFVectorizer to create vector embeddings for the Title+Question+Answer elements of the XML data.
+2. This implementation makes use of sklearn's TFIDFVectorizer to create vector embeddings for the Title+Question+Answer elements of the XML data.

-2. The User query is similarly vectorized and the output results are the top 5 ranked results based on cosine similarity between the Query and the XML data.
+3. The User query is similarly vectorized and the output results are the top 5 ranked results based on cosine similarity between the Query and the XML data.

-### 2. Advanced Cosine Similarity Search

-Steps:
+#### 3. GPT4All Search :

+1. Enter your query in the search bar and click on the ```Search GPT4All``` Button.

+2. This implementation makes use of GPT4All's semantic vector representations which create semantic vectors for the Title+Question+Answer elements of the XML data.

+3. The User query is similarly made into semantic vector representation using the ```Embedder``` and the output results are the top 5 ranked results based on cosine similarity between the Query and the XML data.